Design tips for reports and scorecards

 3.1.
 Aligning

-When an element in a body region snaps into alignment with an element in the header region, the contextual guidelines will include magnet icons and the elements become bound to one another.
+When an element in a body region snaps into alignment with an element in the header region, the contextual guidelines will include small icons and the elements become bound to one another.
 Afterward, moving the element in the header region will also move the element in the body region.
 Moving the element in the body region will break the bond.

 If the snap grid is enabled, your element will also be snapped to the grid while dragging or resizing.
 If you want to turn off or customize the snap grid, go to the status bar and click the grid & magnet icon with the description Disable snap grid or customize its size.
+You can also disable this snapping temporarily by holding the Ctrl key on your keyboard.

 3.2.
 Arrange multiple elements